lkendrickd/httpapi/README.md

 ### service/main.py

 The main entry point for the FastAPI service.
-It sets up the app, configures routes, and starts the server.
+It sets up the application and starts the server.

 ### service/config.py